West syndrome is a type of epilepsy that affects babies. It’s named after the doctor who discovered it. You might hear it called infantile spasms.

 Who Gets West Syndrome?

 This condition is rare.
 It affects fewer than six babies out 10,000.
-Most infants get it before they’re a year old.
-The peak age of onset is between 4 and 8 months.
+Most infants get it before they’re a year old, usually between months 4 and 8.
 Six out of 10 babies who have West syndrome are boys.